squid-cache/squid-cache.github.io/ConfigExamples/Authenticate/Mysql.rst

 }}}

-Type the user/password on the same line separated with space, on successful authentication it will give "OK" otherwise "ERR login failure"
+Type the username and password on the same line separated with space, on successful authentication it will give "OK" otherwise "ERR login failure"

 ----
 CategoryConfigExample